valentinamunozm/Prueba_Javascript/README.md

 # Prueba_Javascript

 Run npm run dev for a dev server.
+Open with Live Server in dist/index.html

 Run npm run build to build the project.